Top 20 Greek Hairstyles That You Can Try Right Now

 The epic bouffant may have been the grace of every crown.
 The bouffant look bears a resemblance to the Aphrodite goddess style where Angelina let down her tresses by clipping her bouffant and they swayed in rhythm.

 When you think of Greek characters, Helen of Troy, Clytemnestra, Circe, and Calypso come to mind.
 Visions of wild curly hair tied in loose buns run through the mind when picturing Greek hairstyles.
-Hopefully, the above hairstyles give you the “émpnefsi’ to try them out for yourself.
+Hopefully, the above hairstyles give you the “émpnefsi” to try them out for yourself.
 Most boho, romantic, and elegant hairstyles are inspired by classic Greek hairdos.
-The more you try these charming styles, the better you will become at adding your own personal touch to them.
+The more you try these charming styles, the better you will become at adding your own personal touch to them, to the point where you can experiment with hair extensions!
 So, what are you waiting for?
-Scroll up and try out these 10 styles yourself!
+Try out these 20 styles yourself!